 Our business and affairs are managed under the direction of our Board of Directors.
-The number of directors is fixed by our Board of Directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
-Our Board of Directors currently consists of eight directors, five of whom qualify as "independent" under the New York Stock Exchange listing standards.
+The authorized number of directors is fixed by our Board of Directors, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
+The current authorized number of directors constituting our entire Board is nine.
+Our Board of Directors currently consists of eight directors, seven of whom qualify as "independent" under the New York Stock Exchange listing standards.